eemmasong/eemmasong.github.io/index.md

 Hi everyone~ this website is specially created for easy access to Emma's content.
 I'll do my best to keep this website as updated as possible !!
+This website is maintained by [@emmaltose](https://twitter.com/home).
+If there are any issues feel free to DM me !! :]
 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown